San Diego Marijuana Cultivation Defense Lawyers

 Any evidence such as scales, cash, wrapping materials, and similar paraphernalia will be used to support the case against you.
 The presence of weapons can create a more dangerous legal situation.
 When any children are present or nearby, the consequences can extend far beyond criminal charges and impact your personal life with your children being removed from your custody and taken by CPS.

-The ramifications that you may be dealing with are extensive, and it is imperative that you are prepared to fight back if you are accused of marijuana cultivation.
+The ramifications that you may be dealing with are extensive, and it is imperative that you are prepared to fight back if you are accused of marijuana cultivation in San Diego.

 Even if you are legally allowed to cultivate marijuana under the Health and Safety Code 11362.5 (Proposition 215) you are not protected from legal action from federal police agencies such as the DEA, as marijuana possession and cultivation remains illegal under federal law.